Identify Tax-Exemption Items & Start your GST Free Businesses in India

 • Slates, chalk sticks, slate pencils, parts which are used to produce hearing aids, handloom, etc.

-Apart from the above list, there are many more goods that come under nil GST.
+Apart from the above list, many more goods are exempt from GST.

 GST Exempt for Services

-There are number of services available which come under GST exemption.
-Importantly, the GST exemption for businesses that deals with the supply of services is about Rs.
-10 lakh annual turnover for hilly states and northeastern states and about Rs.
+There are several services available that fall under the GST exemption.
+Importantly, the GST exemption for businesses dealing with the supply of services is approximately Rs.
+10 lakh per annum for hilly states and northeastern states, and Rs.
 20 lakh for other states in India.
-Here is a short-list of services which are eligible for the tax exemption under the GST Act
+Here is a short list of services that are eligible for tax exemption under the GST Act

-• Services that are related to cultivation of crops and animal husbandry excluding horse farming
+• Services that are related to the cultivation of crops and animal husbandry, excluding horse farming

 • Supply of farming workers

-• Services related to farming that includes tending, pruning, cutting, threshing, sun drying, sorting, and so on, the work which do not alter the basic characteristics of the good or product
+• Services related to farming that include tending, pruning, cutting, threshing, sun drying, sorting, and so on, the work that does not alter the basic characteristics of the good or product

-• The business that deals with renting or leasing the agro machinery/vacant land to do agricultural activities
+• The business that deals with renting or leasing agricultural machinery/vacant land for agrarian activities

-• Loading, packing, storage, unloading, warehouse for agricultural products and fumigation of warehouses.
+• Loading, packing, storage, unloading, and warehouse management for agricultural products, as well as fumigation of warehouses.

-• Services like pre-conditioning/precooling, waxing, ripening, retail packing are also eligible for the tax exemption under the GST Act
+• Services like pre-conditioning/precooling, waxing, ripening, and retail packing are also eligible for tax exemption under the GST Act.

-Some other services that eligible for exemption from GST under GST Rules are as follows:
+Some other services that are eligible for exemption from GST under the GST Rules are as follows:

-• Transportation of goods aboard, transport of agricultural products, dairy products like milk, salt, rice, and so on.
+• Transportation of goods abroad, transport of agricultural products, dairy products like milk, salt, rice, and so on.

-• Various services offered by the Reserve Bank of India, central government, NPS, IRDAI, state government etc.
+• Various services are offered by the Reserve Bank of India, the central government, the National Pension System (NPS), the Insurance Regulatory and Development Authority of India (IRDAI), and the state government, among others.

-• Services offered by veterinary clinic for animals and birds.
+• Services offered by veterinary clinics for animals and birds.

 • Services by an artistic performance in classical or folk art forms of dance, music, theatre, and so on.